chen0040/keras-audio/README.md

 * The classifier [Cifar10AudioClassifier](keras_audio/library/cifar10.py) converts audio into mel-spectrogram and uses the cifar-10
 DCnn architecture to classifier audios based on its associated labels.

-The classifiers differ from those used in image classification in that they use ELU instead RELU.
-Other features such as
+The classifiers differ from those used in image classification in that:
+* they use ELU instead RELU.
-* Cifar10AudioClassifier and ResNet50AudioClassifier has elongated max pooling shape (as the mel-spectrogram is elongated "image")
+* they have elongated max pooling shape (as the mel-spectrogram is elongated "image")
-* Dropout being added to ResNet50AudioClassifier and more dense layer after flattening.
+* Dropout being added

 # Usage